 Identifying and addressing oxidation levels on your gel coat

 Mild haze needs fine polish only.
 Severely oxidized surfaces require heavy compound first.
 Test spots reveal the right approach.
 Faded gelcoat often needs multiple steps.
 Use the least aggressive method that works.
 Porous gelcoat absorbs more product.
-Check for improvement after each pass.
+Check for boat shine improvement after each pass.
 Many products cater to different oxidation levels.
+Patience yields better results than force.
+Restoring shine feels incredibly satisfying.

 When and how to wet sand your fiberglass hull